There are many different opinions so consider the following:

 Do I need to book my lesson in advance?

 Yes, booking in advance is highly recommended and the only way to guarantee a lesson.
-While very limited, you may email firstname.lastname@example.org, call us at 307-201-5666 or stop by the Kid’s Castle (located at the base of the base Magic Carpet) for same-day lessons.
-An early afternoon lesson will be more likely than an AM lesson.
+While very limited, you may email firstname.lastname@example.org, call us at 307-201-5666 or stop by the Guest Services Center (located at the top of the Magic Carpet) for same-day lessons.
+An early afternoon lesson is more likely to be available as a same day booking than an AM lesson.

 What is your refund policy?

 For Private Lessons, you may receive a full refund 48 hours prior to the lesson start time.
-If you need to reschedule, and contact us 48 hours prior to your lesson start time, you may reschedule up to one time (dependent on availability).
+If you need to reschedule, contact us 48 hours prior to your lesson start time.
+You may only reschedule one time (dependent on availability).

 For Local Seasonal Programs, you may receive a full refund if you contact us prior to December 1.